sekanderdany/linux-network-namespaces-blog/README.md

 ## Creating the Network Namespaces

 First, we need to create our namespaces.
-We'll call these namespaces "red" and "blue."
+We'll call these namespaces `red` and `blue`.
 This is done using the ip netns command.

 ```bash
 ip netns add red